What do I do about all these ingrown hairs?

 I have ingrown hair on my arms, legs, and thighs and they never stop coming.
-Is there a creme or lotion that I could use to minimize the numbers of ingrown hairs?
+Is there a cream or lotion that I could use to minimize the numbers of ingrown hairs?

 Dear Mr. Ingrown,

-- Do not pick at ingrown hairs, and treat open or exposed hair follicles by washing affected areas with gentle soap, patting the area dry, and applying a thin layer of antibiotic ointment.
+- Avoid picking at ingrown hairs, and treat open or exposed hair follicles by washing affected areas with gentle soap, patting the area dry, and applying a thin layer of antibiotic ointment.

-If you’ve exhausted these at-home methods with little or no success, try making an appointment with your health care provider or dermatologist.
-Your health care provider can examine the affected area and provide a treatment plan based on your skin type and other factors.
+If you’ve exhausted these options with little or no success, it may help to chat with your health care provider or dermatologist.
+Your health care provider can examine the affected area and provide a treatment plan (which could include medications to help with inflammation, infection, and removal of dead skin cells) based on your skin type and other factors.

 Hopefully some of these ideas will make your ingrown hairs a thing of the past!